Sidbury CofE Primary School

 Spelling

 Spelling is a fundamental skill for children to master in order to allow them to show that they are working at age related expectations.
-In school, from Year 2 onwards. we use spelling shed to support the systematic teaching of spelling.
+In school, from Year 2 onwards. we use pathway to spelling to support the systematic teaching of spelling.
 Children focus on spelling rules eg. looking at homophones (words that sound the same but are spelt differently and have different definitions) and root words with suffixes.
 Children's home learning will reflect the recent spelling patterns they have learnt in school.

 Handwriting